Kim Kardashian Shares Sweet Photo Of Daughter North Passed Out On Top Of Kanye West’s Shoulders

 “North looks just like both her mommy and daddy well they all do god bless Kim,” one more chimed in.

 And while Kim has got the role of mom down pat, she also has the role of auntie down as well.
 As the Inquisitr recently shared, the mother of three posted a photo of her daughter Chicago and her niece, Stormi Webster, to honor Stormi’s first birthday.
-Of course, Stormi is the daughter of Kylie Jenner and she and Chicago seemed to have already formed a bond since they were born so close together.
+Stormi is the daughter of Kylie Jenner and she and Chicago seemed to have already formed a bond since they were born so close together.
 In the sweet snapshot, the cousins are in matching pink and white play stations while Chicago rocks pigtail braids and Stormi sports a high ponytail with a pink bow.

 “Happy Birthday to the sweetest baby girl Stormi!
 We love you so much,” Kim wrote of the post.